milanwiedemann/phc-coding-club/resources/Sheet1.md

 ## 1.15: Where should you go if you have further questions?

 R has an inbuilt method for helping with unfamiliar code.
-If you ever see a function you don’t recognise or understand, you can type ? followed by the function name in the console and R will automatically open the help page for that function.
-Default functions will have very thorough documentation, but due to R’s open-source nature if you are using specialised packages you are at the mercy of how dense or sparse the author’s explanation is.
+If you ever see a function you don’t recognise or understand, you can type `?` followed by the function name in the console and R will automatically open the help page for that function.
+Built-in functions will (usually) have very thorough documentation, but due to R’s open-source nature if you are using specialised packages you are at the mercy of how dense or sparse the author’s explanation is.
 In cases where the official documentation is not enough, you can do the classic moves of either resorting to StackOverflow or asking an AI to explain it to you, but I believe the best course of action is always to play around with the code until you figure it out.
 If you are careful not to overwrite your existing data, messing up won’t cost you much other than your time.
 Good luck!